 Unfortunately, there is nothing more I can recommend from the UX literature—though my familiarity with that literature is incomplete.
 I did peruse a handful of books about task analysis and found little on this topic.
 Often the term strategy did not even appear in the index.
 I have found most of what I’ve learned about this topic from reading serendipitously—usually, a useful nugget in an article whose focus was not strategy analysis.

 When I’ve presented on this topic, people have asked me what cognitive psychology research has to offer on this topic.
 The literature on decision making from Daniel Kahnemen and his colleagues is certainly relevant and fascinating.
 However, this research looks at the topic from a different perspective, making it difficult to apply to the questions I’ve addressed here—specifically: How can UX analysis and design take into account the phenomenon that people start with the same goal, but take quite different courses of action, resulting in outputs and outcomes that vary widely, even if they all achieve the original goal?

 Vicente, Kim J. Cognitive Work Analysis: Toward Safe, Productive, and Healthy Computer-Based Work.
 Mahwah, NJ: Lawrence Erlbaum Associates, Inc., 1999.

-With over 15 years of industry experience in usability and user experience, Paul has developed broad expertise in diverse product domains, as well as across the full gamut of UX roles and methods.
+With over 25 years of industry experience in UX research, usability, and UX design, Paul has developed broad expertise in diverse product domains, across the full spectrum of UX roles and methods.
 Demonstrating thought leadership, he has shared his experiences and insights with the international UX community through various conferences and publications, including ACM SIGCHI, UPA, and UXmatters.
 He holds a BA in Psychology, with a specialization in human factors and human-computer interaction, from the University of Waterloo, and a Master’s in Human Factors / User Experience Design, from the University of Dayton.
 Read More